studiochampgauche/wordpress-boilerplate/README.md

 ___

 When you add plugins, fonts, images, external css, external scss and external js, you need to rerun the `gulp prod or gulp prod-watch` command.

-#### Why?
-For performance, we don't watch in continue some directories considered like massive (or potentially massive in the future).

 #### Affected directories:
 - `src > extensions`